 The governing body ensures that the school meets the duties set out in the Special Educational Needs and Disability Code of Practice: 0 to 25 years.
-The Governor with oversight of the arrangements for SEN and disability at our school is: Barbara Thomas.
-She can be contacted via the school office (office@princeofwales.dorset.sch.uk).
+The Governors with oversight of the arrangements for SEN and disability at our school are: Barbara Thomas and Emma Moysey.
+They can be contacted via the school office (office@princeofwales.dorset.sch.uk).